 Before joining Union Pacific, Fritz worked for Fiskars, Inc., Cooper Industries, and General Electric.
 He is a graduate of Bucknell University and earned a master’s degree in management from the Kellogg School of Management at Northwestern University.

-He serves on a number of industry boards and committees, as well as the United Way of the Midlands board.
+He serves on a number of industry boards and committees, and is chairman of the United Way of the Midlands board.
 Fritz is a past board member of the Girl Scouts Spirit of Nebraska and served as Program Chair at the 2013 U.S. Senior Open.

 He and his wife Julie have two children and are committed to helping women and children at risk in the Omaha community.